Artistic Caretaking

 • Identifying the futurity of the work and further dreaming

 If this sounds like a need in your life, contact me at salllamtoro@bodyhacker.love for booking consultations or inquires.
-I charge for this work according to the scope of the work that is presented to me, so expect that I’ll ask a lot of questions to design some protocols.
+I charge for this work according to the scope of the work that is presented to me starting at the rate of 1400 DKK / 187€ (prep, consultation + follow-up).
+Expect that I’ll ask a lot of questions to design some protocols.